QuantEcon/lecture-python.myst/lectures/exchangeable.md

 If a sequence is random variables is IID, past information provides no information about future realizations.

-In this sense, there is **nothing to learn**  about the future from the past.
+Therefore, there is **nothing to learn** from the past  about the future.

 To understand these statements, let the joint distribution of a sequence of random variables $\{W_t\}_{t=0}^T$ that is not necessarily IID, be